ahmadsheikhi89/nfs-server-setup/README.md

 ```
 > You'll be prompted at each step.
 It's designed to be educational and interactive.

+> 🛠️ **Note:** Please customize the script to match your organization's infrastructure and security policies before using it in production environments.

 ---

 ## 📥 Example Output